• Skip to primary navigation

 Ingredients and substitutions:

-• Cocoa powder – to give this brownies the perfect chocolate flavour.
+• Cocoa powder - this is used to give these brownies the perfect chocolate flavour.
 You could use cacao powder instead.

-• Baking soda or baking powder – To help these brownies rise!
-I have tried this recipe with both options and they both work well but I do find that baking powder makes them rise a smidge more.
+• Baking soda or baking powder - to help these brownies rise when they bake.
+I have tried this recipe with both options and they both work well but I do find that baking powder makes them rise a little more.
 If you like a denser brownie, use baking soda, if you want them a little lighter, using baking powder.

 • Vanilla extract – to enhance the chocolate flavour even more!